yewstack/yew/examples/dashboard/README.md

 ```

 The server just echoes all the data it receives back to the client and logs the message to the console.

+## Improvements

+- Handle errors by showing them to the user (at the very least they should be logged)
+- Create a `cargo-make` task to run the example along with the WebSocket server

+The example is called "dashboard" but it doesn't look or act like one.
+It could be changed to be more like a dashboard.